Killing four birds with one Gaussian process: the relation between different test-time attacks: Empirical Study of Vulnerability

-We plot the results of our experiments on all datasets in \cref{fig:VulnGPwo}.
-We observe that the correct classification is in general higher when the lengthscale is shorter.
-In particular, for attacks with global perturbation ($\epsilon > 0.01$), a shorter lengthscale performs better.
-For highly optimized attacks (for example $L_2$), a longer lengthscale is of advantage.
+\textbf{Results.} We plot the results of our experiments in Fig. \ref{fig:lengtscVuln}.
+A short lengthscale generally classifies more adversarial examples as their original class.
+In particular on $L_\infty$ attacks (with $\epsilon > 0.01$), a short lengthscale performs better.
+A long lengthscale is advantageous for optimized attacks like $L_2$.